-Whatever is necessary for your welfare has been explained, right from the very foundation to the pinnacle of this new knowledge that you have gained through a different curriculum of education which involves the whole personality—entirely, integrally—and it is not just training a particular faculty.
+Whatever is necessary for your welfare has been told to you, right from the very foundation to the pinnacle of this new knowledge that you have gained through a different curriculum of education which involves the whole personality entirely, integrally, and is not just training a particular faculty.
 A human being cannot be confined to one faculty.
 It is a total operation of understanding, feeling and willing, and the three aspects have to be put together simultaneously—not only hand in hand, but as three components of one single aspiration.

-Every aspiration, every longing is a comprehensive movement of the person's whole individual personality, and not some part of you moving in one direction.
+Every aspiration, every longing is a comprehensive movement of our whole individual personality, and not some part of us moving in one direction.
 Mostly we are divided personalities.
 Very few people are inwardly aligned properly.
-You are intellectually convinced about something, but your feeling is somewhere else and it has no connection with your conviction.
+You are intellectually convinced about something, but your feeling is somewhere else, and it has no connection with your conviction.
 People have political associations, social commitments, and family problems.
 There seems to be a huge mass of problems, each different from and unconnected to one another.

 People generally say they have problems from every side, but actually the problem does not come from all sides.
 It comes from one side only, which is the entire environment of your personality.
-Whether it is a political operation, a social involvement connected with family, or anything related to your individuality, they are not different types of obligations and commitments.
-It is a whole structure of your being acting and reacting upon your entire surrounding—whether naturally, or socially, politically, economically, or in any way.
+Whether it is a political operation, a social involvement, connected with family, or anything related to your individuality, they are not different types of obligation and commitment.
+It is the whole structure of your being reacting and acting upon your entire surrounding—whether naturally, or socially, politically, economically, or in any way.

 Philosophers call this achievement as the flight of the alone to the Alone.
 The aloneness of your personal individual associations gathers itself up in the direction of the attainment of Supreme Aloneness, which is designated as God Almighty, or the Absolute, or Brahman.

-Repeating once again what I have mentioned over and over, every effort, every thought is a total operation.
+Repeating once again what I have been telling you over and over, every effort, every thought is a total operation.
 It is not a fraction.
-Your involvement in anything is total involvement.
+Your involvement in anything is a total involvement.
 It is not that part of you is involved in something and part of you is free.
-No. You are involved in something, and the whole of you is caught in it because you cannot segment your personality into parts.
+When you are involved in something, the whole of you is caught in it because you cannot segment your personality into parts.

 In the light of this awakening, your duty seems to be to encounter the whole cosmos as your origin, your sustenance, and your goal.
-In a way, you have emanated from the total structure of the entire universe, and therefore a whole universe is in every individual microcosmically, even to the minute atom.
+In a way, you have emanated from the total structure of the entire universe; therefore, the whole universe is in every individual microcosmically, even to the minute atom.
 The little universe that is the individual is the representative of the Absolute individual which is the whole universe.

-You are committed to something more than what appears to you on the surface of the Earth, because the surface of the Earth and all that it contains is a partial manifestation of the operational process of the entire nature, which has no country, which has no ethnic differences, which knows no boundaries.
+You are committed to something more than what appears to you on the surface of the earth because the surface of the earth and all that it contains is a partial manifestation of the operational process of the entire nature, which has no country, which has no ethnic differences, which knows no boundaries.
 It does not know language, one differing from the other.
-All this that we consider as great values in life does not exist for nature, and therefore it may also not exist for God.
+All this that we consider as great values in life does not exist for nature and, therefore, it may not exist for God also.

 Yoga practice is to collect ourselves into the acceptance of this great vision of life.
 Yoga is not pranayama, it is not sitting in one posture, and it is not going inwardly in contemplation of self-analysis.
 It is nothing of the kind.
 Yoga is the acceptance of your commitment to the entire creation before you.

-The Bhagavadgita says in its third chapter: sahayajnah prajah sristva purovacha prajapatih, anena prasavisyadhvam esa vo'stvista kamadhuk (Gita 3.10).
+The Bhagavadgita says: sahayajnah prajah srishtva purovacha prajapatih, anena prasavishyadhvam esha vo’stvishta kamadhuk (Gita 3.10).
 You are born with the obligation for sacrifice.
-The Creator ordained that every individual that is created is born inseparably from his obligation for sacrifice.
+The Creator ordained that every individual that is created is born inseparably from an obligation for sacrifice.
 That is to say, every individual has an obligation to transcend his individuality.
 The process of sacrifice is a process of self-transcendence.
 When you bow before your deity, you are not just thinking of something that is standing in front of you; you are surrendering your lower consciousness to an operative consciousness which surrounds you and transcends you.
-Therefore, the Deva Yajna, as it is called—the yajna's sacrifice due from you to the divinity superintending over every operation of your sense organs—is essential.
+Therefore, the Deva-yajna, as it is called, the sacrifice due from you to the divinity superintending over every operation of your sense organs, is an obligation.

 You are obliged to the source from where you have come, and you should be grateful to that person who has made you what you are.
-You are obliged to even your teachers and professors who have educated you, as you would not be thinking in this way without the help of these people.
-You have an obligation to human beings, because they are human beings like yourself.
-Entertaining a guest, and lovingly offering your greetings to those who come to you for help, whether by way of food or any other way, is also an obligation.
+You are obliged to your teachers and professors who have educated you, as you would not be thinking in this way without the help of these people.
+You have an obligation to human beings because they are human beings like yourself.
+Entertaining a guest and lovingly offering your greetings to those who come to you for help, whether by way of food or in any other way, is also an obligation.
 Those who come to you for help, who need your compassion and goodwill, are veritable gods, says this tradition.
-Uninvited people do not come accidently.
+Uninvited people do not come by accident.
 It is a compulsive operation taking place somewhere else which pushes this individual in the direction of some other person who is able to assist him.

 There is compassion to human beings, and compassion to animals.
-We may think that animals are idiots, and thus we are not concerned with their welfare.
+We may think that animals are idiots and we are not concerned with their welfare.
 When we think of the welfare of the world, we do not think it includes the welfare of animals.
 They do not exist at all for us.
-The vibrations around animals have an impact upon everybody's existence.
+The vibrations around animals also have an impact upon everybody else.
 It is said the vibration of a cow is highly salubrious, and the smell that emanates from its body is supposed to be very purifying.
-That is why India considers the cow as a divinity and will not kill it, much less eat it.
+That is why in India the cow is considered as a divinity and should not be killed, much less eaten.

-Likewise, there are vital associations of every animal with the whole atmosphere, to which reference is made by Bhagavan Sri Krishna in the tenth chapter of Bhagavadgita.
+Likewise, there are vital associations of every animal with the whole atmosphere, to which reference is made by Bhagavan Sri Krishna in the Tenth Chapter of the Bhagavadgita.
 “I am the lion among animals.
 I am the crocodile among watery animals.
-I am the sacred peepal among all trees.
-I am the Ganga among all rivers.
-I am the Himalayas among mountains.
+I am the sacred peepal among all the trees.
+I am the Ganga among all the rivers.
+I am the Himalayas among all the mountains.
 I am Omkara among the Vedas.
 I am Indra among the gods.
-I am Bhrihaspati among the wise ones.
+I am Brihaspati among the wise ones.
 I am even the force that directs a person to commit the mistake of playing dice.”

 If you look compassionately upon other species, even ants, you should not say that you are wasting your time in activities of no consequence.
 Wonderful is the Upanishad that says these little ants and the birds, in their originality in the higher regions, will receive you with great love and affection.
-When the soul of an ant is operating above, it may give you the strength of an elephant, which you cannot understand.
+The soul of an ant that is operating above may give you the strength of an elephant there, which you cannot understand.
 Nobody is an ant always.
 As I mentioned earlier, different things are of different statures in different space-time orders.
 Though in one space-time order it is an ant, it may not be like that everywhere.

 Therefore, there should be compassionate treatment of animals, human beings, guests, teachers who give you knowledge, and the gods in heaven.
 This is the concept of sacrifice in India.
 It covers everything that is required of you.

-In summing up, what you have gathered here is a new knowledge of the art of developing a comprehensive view of life, which is sometimes considered as the obligation of a judge in a court.
+In summing up, what you have gathered here as a new knowledge is the art of developing a comprehensive view of life, which is sometimes considered as the obligation of a judge in a court.
 The judge does not belong to any party.
 He is not interested in favouring this party or that party.
-He extracts the cream and the essence of the whole situation, and it is a wholesome judgment that the chief of dispensing law exercises.
+He extracts the cream and the essence of the whole situation, and it is a wholesome judgment that he exercises.

-Likewise is this approach, this inclusive view of life.
+Likewise is this approach to an inclusive view of life.
 Whenever you think something, remember that there is a counterpart to it.
 Unless there is another thing which has incidentally been excluded from your thinking, there would not be a possibility of thinking it.
 There is no such thing as one thing.
 The one thing is an abstraction from a wholesome involvement, of which the person concerned is totally unaware.
 Wholeness does not mean only one particular kind of wholeness.
-It is a mental wholeness, a gestalt, as they call it—a total action of mind, vital energy, emotion, understanding, and will.
-When you leave, you carry yourself in an enhanced manner, achieving a larger dimension of your own self, and you go home as a different person altogether.
+It is a mental wholeness, a gestalt, as they call it—a total action of the mind, vital energy, emotion, understanding, and will.
+When you leave, you carry yourself in an enhanced manner, having achieved a larger dimension of your own self, and you go home as a different person altogether.
 Your face is brighter.

 When this knowledge was received, his face started shining with illumination.
 He returned home, and again asked his Guru, “Please initiate me.”

-The Guru asked, "Jabala, why is your face shining today?
+The Guru asked, “Upakosala, why is your face shining today?
 Who taught you?”